ruuda/blog/posts/2014-08-18-writing-a-path-tracer-in-rust-part-4-tracing-rays.md

 Putting it together
 -------------------
+Given a ray, we would like to simulate a light path (from the camera backwards), until a light source is hit.
-Given a ray, we can find the intensity of light along the ray:
+Then we can compute the intensity of light along this path.

 ```cpp
 Ray ray = camera.GetRay(monteCarloUnit);